Key Highlights

 Your online store should be a reflection of your brand.
 That's why customization is so important.
 Review how much control each platform gives you over the look, feel, and functionality of your site.
 Can you easily modify themes, or are you locked into rigid templates?

 For those who need more advanced customization, look for a platform that is developer-friendly.
 Platforms best suited for developers, like Shopify Plus and Adobe Commerce, offer robust APIs, detailed documentation, and strong developer support.
-This enables you to build custom apps, integrate with third-party systems, and create a truly bespoke shopping experience.

 11. Look for Specialized Platforms for Startups

-Platforms like Shopify and Wix are excellent for startups and small businesses.
-They offer all-in-one solutions that include hosting, security, and payment processing, so you can focus on building your brand.
+When you're just starting, your priorities are often speed, affordability, and ease of use.
+Platforms like Shopify and Wix are excellent for startups and small businesses, offering all-in-one solutions that include hosting, security, and payment processing.
 Their tiered pricing plans allow you to start with a basic package and upgrade as your business grows.

 12. Plan Data Migration and Minimize Downtime